maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

      }
 ```

 The `UpgradeNFT()` function allows a player to upgrade the power value of their NFT.
 This function takes an `index` as a parameter which is used to specify the NFT to be upgraded.
 The function requires that the sender of the transaction is the owner of the NFT.
-If this requirement is met, the function transfers 0.5 Celo from the owner of the nft to the contract owner and increases the power value of the NFT and the player.
+If this requirement is met, the function transfers 0.5 CELO from the owner of the NFT to the contract's owner and increases the power value of the NFT and the player.

 ```solidity
  function canSwallowNFT(address _address, uint _index) public view returns(bool){